Sirillion/smxuichangelog/README.md

 - A 8 wide slot system has been coded but not implemented through options.
   - Coming: Smaller slots, fixed inventory.
   - Disabled in code, can be enabled if you're feeling lucky.
-- The minimap has gotten a facelift.
-- The quest and recipe trackers have been completely redone and separated to avoid overlap.
 - Bigger Containers mod has been added as a Gears option.
 Up to 240 slots.
   - Vanilla Size, Double Size, Triple Size.